 In 2016, The Pharmacotherapy Grand Rounds published “Ibogaine for Opioid Use Disorder: Can We Root Out Addiction at Its Source?.”

 Here are their findings, n= 41 patients, and their abstinent outcomes:

 - 15 were abstinent < 2 months

 - 5 unknown cases

 The Vrije Universiteit Amsterdam also published a study, “Life after Ibogaine An exploratory study of the long-term effects of ibogaine treatment on drug addicts.”
-This study looked at number of average months ‘drug free’ as a result of number of drugs used and as a function of number of ibogaine treatments.
+This study looked at a number of average months ‘ drug-free’ as a result of a number of drugs used and as a function of a number of ibogaine treatments.
 Their results were:

 Unfortunately, ibogaine is still a Schedule 1 drug in the United States limiting the amount of research performed to date.
 Both studies showcase promising results but we point out that ibogaine is not a ‘miracle’ substance, it does take will power to stay off drugs- but it definitely gives you a step ahead to get started.
 We have witnessed the power of this plant medicine and we are eager to help you on your wellness journey.